ramaven/tp/docs/DeveloperGuide.md

     6. Other incorrect `add t/patient` commands to try: `add t/patients`, invalid parameters, `...` <br>
        Expected: Error message shown in the feedback box.

+3. Add a new doctor by supplying all necessary parameters.
+Do the test cases sequentially to ensure correct id number is created.

+    1. Prerequisites: Ensure the doctors' data are empty by using `clear t/doctor` command and check it again using `list t/doctor` command.
+The table should show "no doctors to be displayed".

+    2. Test case: `add t/doctor n/John Smith p/98765432 de/Cardiology`<br>
+       Expected: New doctor whose id `D001` is created, confirmation is shown in feedback box, and the doctor table is shown.

+    4. Test case: `add t/doctor n/Tim Burton p/93561345`<br>
+       Expected: Error message of invalid command format is shown in the feedback box, as a department was not specified.

+    5. Test case: `add t/doctor n/Cedric Tom p/11112222333 de/Cardiology`<br>
+       Expected: Error message that phone number should be 8 digits long is shown in the feedback box.

+    6. Other incorrect `add t/doctor` commands to try: `add t/doctors`, invalid parameters, `...` <br>
+       Expected: Error message shown in the feedback box.

 ### Deleting a record in GoMedic